 So in November of last year, Liam made it to the departure gate at Gatwick, before a very helpful (seriously lady did you have to?) woman stood at the top of a queue of people screaming out ‘Marrakesh, Marrakesh!!!!!’ and the gig was up.
 He was excited and we took a selfie in the departure lounge to start our holiday.

 We arrived in the heat of day, I had arranged a pick up with our riad (riads are local hotels) and they whisked us off to the edge of the Medina.
 A few tips here – I would recommend getting your cash before you fly out.
 Normally, I think that you can get a better deal on the exchange rate from local cash machines, but these are few and far between in Morocco, so get yourself sorted before you leave.
 Speaking of getting yourself sorted, don’t forget to book your vaccines in advance – find more information at Pharmavaccs.co.uk.
 Also, take luggage, and make sure most of it is empty when you get on the plane, as you will be hard pressed to leave the Medina empty handed.
+I’d also recommend that if you’re travelling alone or feel unsure of how to visit the best sights in Morocco, to book a tour guide.
+These are easily found, such as Morocco Guided Tours, and you get to take in the full beauty and experience of Morocco this way.

 The Medina is largely pedestrianised, except for motorcycles that the locals use, but most people will be on foot.
 Our riad was what my Moroccan dreams were made of.
 The floor was covered in beautiful mosaic tiles, and the ceilings were vaulted and arched.
 I was in love.
 We checked in, which involved a silver pot of mint tea to welcome us, and we decided to head out for a wander and some lunch.